 Before moving to Washington in 2015 I was employed with the Department of Defense Education Activity (DoDEA) at Maxwell Air Force Base in Montgomery, Alabama (2011-2015) where I taught K-Grade 5 general music and Grades 6-8 band.

 Outside of school my partner and I love to explore all that Seattle and the surrounding area has to offer; the Pacific Northwest is a great place to live and work.
 I love to cook, entertain, travel, and attend music/theatre events.

 Special Education Teacher

-I’m originally from Visalia, California and moved to Redmond, Washington about four years ago.
+I’m originally from Visalia, California and moved to Washington about six years ago.
 I earned my degrees and teaching credentials from California State University, Fresno.
 In 2010, I attended Chapman University and obtained my Autism Authorization certificate.
-For twelve years, I have served students in the resource setting for multiple grade levels.
+For 16 years, I have served students in the resource setting for multiple grade levels.
 In addition to my work in the classroom, I spent two years at Seattle Pacific University helping student teachers obtain their special education certificates.
-When I’m not at school, I enjoy spending time with my amazing husband, Travis, our two awesome children, Noah and Jackson, our sweet cat, and our energetic chinchilla.
-We recently moved to Kenmore and spend most weekends working on our new home!
-I love gardening, sightseeing, and watching movies.
-Other unknown facts about me: I love sci-fi (books and movies), coffee Frappuccinos, Mexican food, and collect nail polish (strange – I know!).
+When I’m not at school, I enjoy spending time with my amazing husband, Travis, our two awesome children, Noah and Jackson.
+We recently moved to Kenmore and spend most weekends working on our home!
+I love gardening, sightseeing, going to the movies, drinking coffee, eating Mexican food, and reading